A state trooper is accused of killing a cheerleader who was about to graduate. He’s no longer with the agency - KESQ

 By Rebekah Riess, CNN

-(CNN) — A former Minnesota state trooper allegedly responsible for a car crash that killed an 18-year-old cheerleader is no longer employed by the Minnesota State Patrol, according to the agency.
+(CNN) — A Minnesota state trooper allegedly responsible for a car crash that killed an 18-year-old cheerleader has been fired by the Minnesota State Patrol, the agency said.

-Shane Roper, 32, faces multiple felony charges related to the May 18 accident that claimed Olivia Flores’ life and injured others.
+Shane Roper, 32, faces multiple felony charges related to the May 18 crash that killed Olivia Flores and injured others.

-In August, the former state trooper pleaded not guilty to multiple felony charges, including second-degree manslaughter and criminal vehicular homicide, CNN previously reported.
+Roper pleaded not guilty in August to multiple felony charges, including second-degree manslaughter and criminal vehicular homicide, CNN previously reported.

-Roper was placed on paid leave after the May accident, according to Minnesota State Patrol Chief Col. Christina Bogojevic.
+Roper was placed on paid leave after the May crash, according to State Patrol Chief Col. Christina Bogojevic.
+An internal affairs investigation found Roper’s conduct in the May incident had “seriously undermined his integrity and trustworthiness with the public,” and showed “a disregard for the State Patrol’s mission of traffic safety,” a statement of charges from the internal investigation said.

 Family mourns loss of daughter